smu-cs-3353/22s-pa02-amogus/README.md

 ![Time To Sort By Algorithm (Integer) 4](https://github.com/smu-cs-3353/22s-pa02-amogus/blob/main/Data%20Analysis/Size%20Vs%20Time/Time%20To%20Sort%20By%20Algorithm%20(Integer)%204.png)

 In each graph, the different lines represent the different algorithms:
-- Dark Blue is Insertion Sort
+- Dark Blue is <b>Insertion Sort</b>
-- Orange is Randomized Quicksort
+- Orange is <b>Randomized Quicksort</b>
-- Gray is Merge Sort
+- Gray is <b>Merge Sort</b>
-- Yellow is Shell Sort
+- Yellow is <b>Shellsort</b>
-- Light Blue is Intro Sort
+- Light Blue is <b>Introsort</b>
-- Green is Tim Sort
+- Green is <b>Timsort</b>

 Note: There are multiple graphs.
 The only difference among the graphs are the sorting algorithms shown.
-For example, since the first graph only shows how insertion sort performs since the sorting time is so high, it is removed from the other graphs so the other algorithms can be visualized accurately.
+For example, since the first graph only shows how <b>Insertion Sort</b> performs since the sorting time is so high, it is removed from the other graphs so the other algorithms can be visualized accurately.

 The dataset size is on the x-axis and the time it takes the algorithm to sort the array is on the y-axis.
 Below are the graphs for the string dataset with the same format as the integer dataset: